-This unit examines the way businesses operate at many levels, and the ways they respond to opportunities and changing circumstances and conditions.
-As businesses operate in the markets, the decisions they make have social, economic and environmental consequences.
-It explores the factors that influence the work environment now and into the future and the rights and responsibilities in the work environment.
+This unit is a combination unit where a term is devoted to Economics and a term is devoted to Legal Studies.
+The economic term will examine the way businesses operate at many levels, and the ways they respond to opportunities and changing circumstances and conditions.
+As businesses operate in the markets, the decisions they make have social, economic, and environmental consequences.
+This unit will explore the factors that influence the work environment now and into the future and the rights and responsibilities in the work environment.